 Crack, a solid and crystal form of cocaine, is an incredibly dangerous drug.
-Sadly, many people develop an addiction.
-If you’re struggling with a crack addiction, the only way to recover is with detox, rehab, and continual support.
-Answer these questions to determine whether you’re a crack addict in need of help.
+It causes many people to ask themselves, “Am I addicted to crack cocaine?”
+In fact, many people who begin using this drug do develop an addiction.
+If you’re struggling with a crack cocaine addiction, the only way to truly recover is through a crack addiction rehab center that offers detox, treatment, and continual support.
+Long-term recovery is possible, but it begins by acknowledging that you need help.

 Do You Obsess Over Your Next Crack Use?

-Technically, it might be possible to use crack without developing an addiction.
-However, the chances are slim.
-Many people who use crack once or twice quickly develop a problem.
+Many people who use crack only once or twice quickly develop a problem.
+It causes a powerful rush of dopamine that is nearly impossible to replicate without using drugs.
 One particular way to determine whether or not you’re a crack addict is if you notice the drug consumes your every thought.

 Those with a crack addiction are always thinking ahead.
 Even after using, their thoughts will revolve around obtaining the next dose.
-Without a source of crack, or the money to purchase it, this is earth-shattering for most users.
+Not having a source of crack or the money to purchase it can be earth-shattering for those struggling with crack addiction.

 Has Crack Become More Important Than Work or Family?